 As the funds grow in your checking account, you may choose to transfer some funds from your checking into a 1-year Certificate of Deposit.
 This will allow you to earn a higher rate of interest by investing some of the dollars.
-Contact your local First Western Bank & Trust branch for current rates and details.
+Contact your local First Western location for current rates and details.